 As you can see, there are so many options out there that you could add to this.
 There are many more types of pencil grips or adaptive papers you could include (depending on the age of your child).

-I'm also excited to share that I am part of a brand new resource coming January 23rd called The Handwriting Book.
+I'm also excited to share that I am part of a resource called The Handwriting Book.
 It was written by 8 other pediatric therapists including myself and has everything you need to know about handwriting skills.
-If you want to get details on it, just subscribe to get the printable download below and I'll make sure you get details on The Handwriting Book when it is available.